tias/android-busybox-ndk/README.md

 > acpid, ash, groups, id, mkdosfs, mkfs.vfat, nandump, nandwrite, sh, slattach, tty

 By **applying the included patches** to the busybox code-base (and config *android\_ndk\_config-w-patches*), you additionally get:
-> bbconfig, date, df, fsck, ionice, kbd\_mode, kill, killall, killall5, mke2fs, mkfs.ext2, mkfs.reiser, mount, mountpoint, pgrep, pkill, stat, umount
+> bbconfig, date, df, fsck, ionice, kbd\_mode, kill, killall, killall5, mke2fs, mkfs.ext2, mkfs.reiser, mount, mountpoint, pgrep, pkill, rdate, stat, umount

 The **remaining config options** of 'make defconfig' do not build properly.
 See below for the list of config options and corresponding error.